canacoconut-hyper-engineer/Kanako-translate/README.md

   - A **friendly loading animation** plays when translating, and the button shows “Translating…”
   - The translated result appears in **literature-friendly serif typography**

+## 🧹 Code Quality
+- I kept the backend modular with clear separation of concerns (e.g., `router`, `controller`, `services`).
+- Used descriptive function names and consistent formatting for readability.
+- Added simple unit tests to cover core logic and ensure confidence during changes.
+- `.env` is gitignored and follows `.env.example` format to avoid leaking sensitive info
+- Before submission, I asked 3–5 senior engineer connections to review the code and incorporated their feedback to improve structure and clarity.

 ## 🔭 Furthermore, if I had more time
 - Database for scalability - I’d consider PostgreSQL, but opted for JSON for speed.
 - Add pagination, delete and filter (date, content, language, etc) functions for the history.
 - Authentication & User Persistence
 - Added integration tests (e.g., frontend-backend flow) beyond unit tests.
+- UX idea: AI-powered history organisation: user translations are analysed by AI, linked to relevant books and articles, and automatically organised into a structured virtual bookshelf.
+This helps users not only translate, but build lasting, personalised knowledge collections.

 ## 🚀 How to run